volkfox/Thundr-ReactNativeClient/README.md

-# Thundr client in React Native, uses IOS voice API so not directly portable for Android
+# Thundr client in React Native
+## Uses IOS voice API so not directly portable for Android